ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?: Experiments

-\subsubsubsection{\textbf{Experimental Settings:}} We use three representative LLM tools: \texttt{search}, powered by SerpAPI\footnote{\url{https://serpapi.com/}} for Google Search access, as well as \texttt{link\_reader} and \texttt{link\_summary}, which leverage Firecrawl\footnote{\url{https://www.firecrawl.dev/}} to retrieve the full content and a concise summary of a webpage, respectively.
-Each LLM is allowed to invoke these tools as external function calls during the reasoning process, following the paradigm of tool-augmented language modeling~\citep{schick2023toolformer,patil2023gorilla,luo2023apibench}.
-For a fair comparison, we conduct five independent runs per test case, reporting the \textit{average performance} across runs.
-We emphasize the use of averages rather than best-of-N results, as average performance more faithfully reflects real-world deployment scenarios, where consistency and robustness are often more critical than peak outcomes.
+\textbf{Experimental Settings.} Models are equipped with three representative LLM tools: \texttt{search} powered by SerpAPI\footnote{\url{https://serpapi.com/}} for Google Search access, as well as \texttt{link\_reader} and \texttt{link\_summary}, which leverage Firecrawl\footnote{\url{https://www.firecrawl.dev/}} to retrieve the full content and a concise summary of a webpage, respectively.
+To reduce variance, we conduct five independent runs per test case and report average performance rather than best-of-$N$ results, reflecting real-world deployment where robustness is critical.